We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It is vital to avoid forcefully flushing the water into the ear canal, as this can cause dizziness.
 The water must not be too hot or too cold.

 To use an OTC solution, people should follow the instructions on the packaging.
-Usually, they will need to apply the solution to the affected ear twice a day for several days until the ear canal is clear.
+Usually, they will need to apply between 5 to 10 drops of the solution to the affected ear twice per day for several days until the ear canal is clear.

 Other household remedies

-Using an eyedropper, it is also possible to apply other substances, such as:
+Using an eyedropper, it is also possible to apply other substances.
+According to a 2018 article, other products that can work to help clear wax include:

 - baby oil